stormchaserroleplaying/stormchaserRPG/Skills/Stealth/Hide/index.md

 For example, if a character has a Wisdom of 15 (a +2 modifier) and proficiency in perception (+1d), they have a passive perception of 16.

 What Can You See?
 One of the main factors in determining whether you can find a hidden creature or object is how well you can see in an area, which might be lightly or heavily obscured, as explained in Vision and Light.

+#### Hiding While Invisible
+Whilst invisible, you may forgo your movement to gain an additional +1d on stealth checks to hide.
+If you also use your action to keep still and hold your breath, you gain +1d a third time.
+You must keep spending your action to maintain this increase.